Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Zoron's girl is probably mad at him for working too long

-And then it kind of dawned on me that that was the first boomer, right?
-That was, like, in national politics.
+That was like in national politics.
 And when I met him, we just both like soccer and hip-hop.

-And, like, we're just the lamest guys.
+And we're just the lamest guys.
+But it was like me and Zodon.

 Where did you meet him?
 I met him in Queens.

 The strangest introduction I ever had was I was at the Kennedy Center honors years ago.
-I used to go pretty frequently.
+I used to go pretty frequently and did a couple shows.

-For Richard Van David, for Wagner giving me the award, yeah.
+For Wagner giving you the award, yeah.

 Wagner's daughter got the award.
 Oh, yeah.

-The thing was that we were there and my friend who passed away, she was a big lobbyist in Washington, Liz Robbins, and we're going through the luncheon.
+my friend, who passed away, she was a big lobbyist in Washington, Liz Robbins, and we're going through the luncheon.

 woman senator or whatever.
-And as I don't see over here, and Liz goes, and you know Secretary Kissinger, and I went,
+And I don't see over here, and Liz goes, and you know Secretary Kissinger, and I went,

 oh, wow.
 And Henry Kissinger's in front of me.